cathylxy/Travel-Planner/README.md

 - I want to be able to add or reduce the number of hours I spend on each activity.
 - I want to be able to view total number of hours I spend on all activities.
 - I want to be able to view a list of activities in the same location.
+- As a user, I want to be able to save my travel plan to file.
+- As a user, I want to be able to be able to load my travel plan from file.